North Vietnam

 • Comfortable walking shoes for any tours involving trekking

-• Mosquito spray if taking a tour to the Mekong Delta or anywhere involving a jungle
+• Mosquito spray if taking a tour of the Mekong Delta or anywhere involving a jungle

 • Sun cream for any long, sunny days spent outside